staniks/staniks.github.io/markdown/index.md

 # About

-Skilled software engineer with interest in embedded systems, optimization and game development.
+Skilled software engineer with interest in high-performance computing, optimization and developer management.

 ##Skills